 Rough, textured and uneven, stone has its own natural, raw attributes that lends a beautiful aesthetic to interior spaces.
-Using stone in kitchen design is contemporary yet traditional, because it is rustic as well as sophisticated, a blend of familiarity and creativity.
-Although using natural stones is rather difficult, due to the way homes are built today, below are 10 wonderful ways to incorporate stone facades in your kitchen.
+Using stone in your kitchen design can be contemporary and traditional at the same time.
+It can also be rustic as well as sophisticated, a blend of familiar and creative.
+Using natural stone can be rather difficult because of the way that homes are built today.
+However, here are 10 wonderful ways to incorporate stone facades in your kitchen.

 EXPOSED STONE WALLS

 A look that was a norm in years gone by, contemporary exposed brick/stone walls are at once classy, rustic and appealing.
-Stone gives the kitchen a cosy, homely feel, keeps the space cool and is durable and low maintenance.
+Stone gives the kitchen a cosy, homely feel.
+It keeps the space cool and it is durable and low on maintenance.
 This is especially a blessing in a room that is frequently stained by oil, food and other debris.

-We’ve used granite, marble, concrete and even corian countertop, but stone is also a great contender for modern and contemporary homes.
-Although their materials have their own pros and uniqueness, stone has a charisma of its own.
-The uneven, textured surface provides easy grip, can be cleaned easily, doesn’t show stains and lasts for very long.
+We’ve used granite, marble, concrete, and even corian countertop, but stone is also a great contender for modern and contemporary homes.
+Although each material has their own pros and uniqueness, stone has a charisma of its own.
+The uneven, textured surface provides easy grip, can be cleaned easily, doesn’t show stains and lasts for a very long time.
 Stone countertops have a very unique look.

 Whether half or full backsplashes, stone makes for a very intriguing material.
-It goes with any type of modular kitchen, any color and looks beautiful especially with stainless steel countertops.
-It can be cleaned easily, doesn’t leave a stain and doesn’t look aged too.
+It goes with any color, any type of modular kitchen, and looks especially beautiful with stainless steel countertops.
+It can be cleaned easily, doesn’t leave a stain and doesn’t look aged as well.
 Stone can either be placed along a complete wall or only behind the cooking area.